-- Deregulation provided choice for developers with regards to parking provision, though their decisions were not uniform.
+- Deregulation provided choices for developers about parking provision, though their decisions were not uniform.

-For the 36 developments analyzed, there were 21 percent fewer off-street parking spots planned than would have been mandated prior to the Green Code, but the overall reduction was not statistically significant.
-When Hess and Rehler specified by land-use however, they found mixed-use developments offered 53 percent less off-street parking than previously required, which was statistically significant, whereas single-use projects were not affected by the removal of MPRs.
+For the 36 developments analyzed, there were 21 percent fewer off-street parking spots planned than would have been mandated before the Green Code, but the overall reduction was not statistically significant.
+When Hess and Rehler specified by land use, however, they found mixed-use developments offered 53 percent less off-street parking than previously required, which was statistically significant, whereas single-use projects were not affected by the removal of MPRs.

 The study has its limitations given its small sample size and relatively short time frame, so for more conclusive arguments about the impacts of MPRs on parking, development, and automobile dependence, researchers may wish to continue the investigation as a longitudinal study.
 Additionally, more cities are beginning to adopt similar zoning code reforms, so research should be done in these cities to expand the study's scope.